When Windows 10 was initially released, it was offered for free to those who wished to upgrade from the 8.1 and 7 versions.

 If you do not have the patience and tech skills to update your drivers manually, we recommend using Auslogics Driver Updater instead.

 Once you’ve installed and activated this tool, it will start scanning your computer for corrupted, missing, or outdated drivers.
+After the scan is complete, it will look for the latest manufacturer-recommended drivers for your computer.

 The best part is that this program will take care of all your driver-related issues—not just the one that caused the Bluetooth problem.
+So, once the process is done, you can expect an improvement in your computer’s performance.

-Method 3: Update your Windows
+Method 4: Update your Windows

 Updating your operating system is one of the first troubleshooting steps any technician worth their salt would recommend.
 That’s because hotfixes and system improvements are deployed through the Windows Update client.